Decomposable Neural Symbolic Regression: Conclusion

 Symbolic regression aims to find interpretable equations that represent the relationships between input variables and their response.
 As such, SR represents a promising avenue for building interpretable models, a key aspect of modern machine learning.
 By distilling opaque regression models into transparent mathematical expressions, SR provides insight into their inner workings and enhances confidence in their reliability.

 In this work, we introduced SeTGAP, a decomposable SR method that integrates transformers, genetic algorithms, and genetic programming.
 It first generates multiple univariate skeletons that capture the functional relationship between each variable and the system’s response.
 These skeletons are systematically merged using evolutionary approaches, ensuring interpretability throughout the process.
 Experimental results demonstrated that SeTGAP consistently recovered the correct functional forms across all tested problems, unlike the compared methods.
 In addition, it exhibited robustness against varying noise levels.
+SeTGAP also demonstrated a high rate of symbolic solution recovery while maintaining competitive predictive performance on the Feynman dataset relative to several benchmark methods.

 Future work will investigate how the order of skeleton merging influences the learned expressions and their performance.
 We also aim to extend SeTGAP beyond unary and binary operators to identify more complex functions, such as differential operators and integral transforms.
 This expansion would significantly enlarge the search space, increasing the challenge of exploration.
 To address this, we plan to refine the Multi-Set Transformer’s structure, incorporating prior knowledge to better guide the search process.
 Finally, while effective in consistently recovering ground-truth functions in low-dimensional settings, the evolutionary merging process becomes computationally infeasible as dimensionality increases.
 Future work will focus on developing faster, scalable merging strategies, grounded in a formal theoretical framework, to determine when correctly inferred skeletons can be reliably combined into coherent multivariate expressions.